Art Reid

 Arthur D. Reid (born October 17, 1947) was a Canadian politician.
 He represented the electoral district of Carbonear and Carbonear-Harbour Grace in the Newfoundland and Labrador House of Assembly from 1989 to 1998.
 He was a member of the Liberal Party of Newfoundland and Labrador.
 He was born at Carbonear.
+Prior to provincial politics, Reid served as a member of the Carbonear town council as deputy mayor and later mayor from 1982 to 1989.